namannimmo10/namannimmo.me/_posts/2016-03-30-19-34-25-internal_and_external_linkage_in_c++.md

-Lets quickly discuss the difference between *declaring* a symbol and *defining* a symbol: A *declaration* tells the compiler about the existence of a certain symbol and makes it possible to refer to that symbol everywhere where the explicit memory address of that symbol is not required.
+Lets quickly discuss the difference between *declaring* a symbol and *defining* a symbol: A *declaration* tells the compiler about the existence of a certain symbol and makes it possible to refer to that symbol everywhere where the explicit memory address or required storage of that symbol is not required.
 A *definition* tells the compiler what the body of a function contains or how much memory it must allocate for a variable.

+Situations where a declaration is not sufficient to the compiler are, for example, when a data member of a class is of reference or value (as in, neither reference nor pointer) type.
+At the same time, it is always allowed to have pointers to a declared (but not defined) type, because pointers require fixed memory capacity (e.g. 8 bytes on 64-bit systems) and do not depend on the type pointed to.
+When you dereference that pointer, the definition does become necessary.
+Also, for function *declarations*, all parameters (no matter whether taken by value, reference or pointer) and the return type need only be declared and not defined.
+Definitions of parameter and return value types only become necessary for the function definition.

 #### Functions